Preserving Nordic American Churches Project Team

 Tim worked primarily on the Preserve Nordic American Churches Project database, including research and data entry.
 Tim is a folklorist and anthropologist who has nearly 20 years of both educational and practical experience in the fields of folklore, ethnography, material culture, and heritage studies.
 He received his Master of Arts degree in Folklore from the University of North Carolina at Chapel Hill in 2009.
 Tim’s interest and expertise focuses on exploring and documenting the efforts of communities and individuals to preserve and to commemorate the vernacular culture that matter most to them.
 He previously consulted with the Georgia Council for the Arts, the Southern Arts Federation, the South Georgia Folklife Project at Valdosta State University, and the South Carolina Arts Commission.
 Of particular interest are individual- and community-based efforts at commemoration in situations of industrial decline and the role of digital technology in cultural preservation initiatives.

-Program Manager, Partners for Sacred Places
+Project Manager, Partners for Sacred Places

 Emily conducted site visits, assisted with the New Dollars/New Partners training for participating churches, oversaw the project video, and co-managed the grants for church restoration and repair.
 She will manage Phase 2 of the project beginning in November, 2019.
 Prior to joining Partners in early 2017, Emily assisted with the donor database and collaborated on published materials for the Development Office at Calvin Theological Seminary.
 She previously held internships with the Preservation Alliance of Minnesota, where she worked on public policy projects, and with the State Historical Society of North Dakota, where she worked as a site interpreter and developed interpretation materials.
 Emily holds a Master’s degree in Public History: Historic Preservation from Southeast Missouri State University, as well as a Master of Theological Studies and a Master of Theology in Old Testament from Calvin Theological Seminary.